U.S. diplomat plays down leaked call, denies U.S. trains militants

 Of relations with Russia, she said Washington and Moscow had "very deep, very broad and complex" discussions on a range of international issues including Iran and "frank and comradely discussions" with Moscow on Ukraine.

-"Our message has been that we all - Ukrainians, Russians, Americans, all Ukraine's neighbors - have an interest in a peaceful, stable democratic Ukraine," she said.
+"Our message has been that we all - Ukrainians, Russians, Americans, all Ukraine's neighbours - have an interest in a peaceful, stable democratic Ukraine," she said.

 Dismissing his comments as "pure fantasy" she said: "He could be a science fiction writer", adding that the United States had an absolutely transparent policy on Ukraine.